Blockchair/Blockchair.Support/PRIVACY.md

 ## Why is Blockchair the safer option?

 *   When you connect to Blockchair your browser automatically sends us information about your computer, User Agent, IP address, and the page you want to visit.
 Since this data may expose your identity, **we do not permanently store information about you**;
-*   **We do not use cookies that can be used to identify you.** See below for details;
+*   **We do not use third-party cookies which can be used to identify you.** We may only set our own cookies to improve your user experience and help us to fight botnets and spammers.
+See below for details;
 *   **Your browser won’t send HTTP referer headers when leaving Blockchair.com.
 This means you can move to other sites without your browsing activity being traced by those sites;**
 *   **We do not use CDN-providers, including those used to distribute JavaScript libraries and styles.
-We do not use hit counters, web analytics tools (such as Google Analytics) or any other third-party site elements.
+We do not use any third-party site elements, web analytics tools (such as Google Analytics) and hit counters.
 Therefore, other parties do not receive information about you.**

 * * *